rmolinamir/django-rest-api/README.md

 source ~/env/bin/activate
 ```

+So long as python virtual environment was installed in `~/env`, this command line will run correctly.
 You will know that you're working on a virtual environment because the name of the virtual environment that is being worked on will appear in brackets as a prefix to the command line input, such as `(env) vagrant@ubuntu-bionic:/vagrant$`.

 To deactivate the virtual environment (obviously while it is active) run: